Will Seahawks let this offensive line grow or will they let it go?

 How the Seattle offensive line got as young as it is has been well chronicled, and becoming a topic that the players and coaches long ago grew tired of discussing.

-The cliff notes version is that Seattle has steadily lost a number of veterans since 2013 (such as left tackle Russell Okung and center Max Unger) and now have a line that has a combined salary cap number of less than $7 million — by far the lowest in the NFL.
+The CliffsNotes version is that Seattle has steadily lost a number of veterans since 2013 (such as left tackle Russell Okung and center Max Unger) and now has a line that has a combined salary-cap number of less than $7 million — by far the lowest in the NFL.

 Carroll recently repeated the team’s stance that it’s never been a design to go young and cheap on the line, but that it just sort of worked out that way as the team was faced with a number of different personnel decisions on whom to keep or let go over the last few seasons.

-“It’s just been the way the structure has come out and we’re trying to take advantage of the opportunities when we have them,’’ Carroll said.
+“It’s just been the way the structure has come out, and we’re trying to take advantage of the opportunities when we have them,’’ Carroll said.
 “We’ve got a young group now and these guys are going to grow up with us and we’re really excited about that.’’

 The question now is if the young, emerging line will be good enough to allow the Seahawks to get done what they want in the postseason.